What is West Michigan Cancer Center & Institute for Blood Disorders?

 What are clinical trials and how is WMCC involved in them?

 What if a patient has trouble getting to an appointment?

 Can I pay my bill online?

-West Michigan Cancer Center & Institute for Blood Disorders (WMCC) is a cooperative program for treatment of the two major healthcare facilities in the Kalamazoo area, Bronson Methodist Hospital and Borgess Medical Center.
+West Michigan Cancer Center & Institute for Blood Disorders (WMCC) is a cooperative program for treatment of the two major healthcare facilities in the Kalamazoo area, Bronson Methodist Hospital and Ascension Borgess Hospital.
 WMCC consolidates treatment services formerly located throughout the area, and is housed in a modern building in the Arcadia Commons section of downtown Kalamazoo.
 Both Borgess and Bronson continue to provide hospital-based medical and surgical services for patients.

 WMCC provides a long list of benefits to the area.
 First, it brings the most advanced treatment to the area and places it under one roof.
 Second, since WMCC is a cooperative program between Borgess and Bronson, it enables both facilities to avoid duplication and apply much needed funds to other areas of health care.

 The Center combines almost every necessary service involved with the treatment of cancer & blood diseases.
 Medical, radiation, gynecologic and surgical oncology departments provide treatment.
 Patients and their families also have access to WMCC’s pharmacists, social workers, and registered dietitians.
 In addition, we can help coordinate financial counseling, home care and family housing for out-of-town patients.